UniversalDependencies/docs/_ext-feat/VerbType.md

 Czech examples: muset (must), mít (shall, have to), moci (can), smět (may, be allowed to), umět (know to), chtít (want to)

+### Light: light (support) verb

+Light or support verb is used in verbo-nominal constructions where the main part of the meaning is contributed by a noun complement.
+An English example would be _to take a nap,_ where _take_ is the light verb.
+It is often the case that the light verb can also function as a normal verb in the language (cf. _to take two dollars_).
+If the light verb constructions are used frequently in a language (e.g. Hindi or Japanese) or if there is a dedicated light verb that cannot be used as normal verb, it makes sense to mark light verbs with a dedicated feature value.

+Japanese example: suru